Final Fredericton Real Estate Market Outlook for 2025

 If you want to talk through how these numbers apply to your own plans, I’m always happy to compare notes and walk through the data together.

-Why Experts Ranked Fredericton as the #1 Place to Buy Real Estate in Canada for 2025, And What This Means for You
+Why Experts Ranked Fredericton as the #1 Place to Buy Real Estate in Canada for 2025 and 2026

 Featuring insights from Fredericton REALTOR® Rob Buyting